adhikarisulav81/XML_Task/README.md

-# XML_Task
+# XML, Schema and CSS Task

-Designed a basic website for an online vehicle shop which consists the detailed information, features, quantity, and so on about the different types of vehicles.
+A basic website for an online vehicle shop which consists the detailed information, features, quantity, and so on about the different types of vehicles.